Skip to content

 • Kern Place — older established neighborhood with mixed steep and flat-roof inventory.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match El Paso homeowners
+How we connect El Paso homeowners

-Network contractors in the El Paso metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the El Paso metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For foam-roof and TPO work we additionally verify membrane-specific install experience — flat-roof systems are a different skill from steep-pitched asphalt and the failure modes differ.

 To pick the right next step: